juharris/dotnet-OptionsProvider/README.md

 Enables loading configurations from files to manage options for experiments or flights.

 Features:
-* **Each *feature flag* is represented by a file** which contains options to override default configuration values when processing feature names, flight names, or experiment names in a request.
+* **Each *feature flag* is represented by a JSON or YAML file** which contains options to override default configuration values when processing feature names, flight names, or experiment names in a request.
+Note that YAML support is still experimental and parsing may change.
 * **Reads separate files in parallel** to keep independent configurations clear and easily maintainable.
 * Supports clear files and **aliases** in files.
 * Uses the same logic that `ConfigurationBuilder` uses to load files so that it's easy to understand as it's the same as how `appsettings*.json` files are loaded.